Deep Networks and the Multiple Manifold Problem: Concentration at Initialization

-for a generalized backward feature induced by these robust support patterns.
-We then define the event\footnote{To see that this set is indeed an event, use that $\bfeatureb{\ell}{\vx}{S, \Sigma, \Delta}$ is a continuous function of the network weights except with respect to the support projections; but $x \mapsto \Ind{x > 0}$ is increasing, hence Borel-measurable, and so the set consists of a finite union of Borel-measurable sets.}
+where $C_1>0$ is an absolute constant we will specify below to make the event hold with high probability, we then define the event\footnote{To see that this set is indeed an event, use that $\bfeatureb{\ell}{\vx}{S, \Sigma, \Delta}$ is a continuous function of the network weights except with respect to the support projections; but $x \mapsto \Ind{x > 0}$ is increasing, hence Borel-measurable, and so the set consists of a finite union of Borel-measurable sets.}